 ‘Longbottom can barely walk straight, let alone cast a decent spell,’ Malfoy sneered.

-‘All the same, Priori Incantatem,’ Snape cast once more as he waved Neville’s poorly mended wand and watched a glowing impression of the aguamenti charm.
+‘All the same,’ Snape waved Neville’s poorly mended wand and watched a glowing impression of the aguamenti charm.
 He grudgingly handed the wand back to its owner and stared at the class.

 Harry watched as they grabbed their things and left the room laughing to themselves and smirking at the rest of the class who still had another hour of torment.

 ‘You may now start your essays.
-There will be no need to talk or points will be deducted.’
+There will be no need to speak.’

-When the lunch bell had rang, the six Gryffindors slumped up the dungeon stairway, rubbing their hands and grumbling about the injustice of the long essay.
+When the lunch bell had rung, the six Gryffindors slumped up the dungeon stairway, rubbing their hands and grumbling about the injustice of the long essay.

 ‘Actually he did,’ Neville said quietly.
 ‘It was me.’